 Step 3: Consultation with Departments

-CAR will consult with the Lead Faculty and Division Dean for the specific degree program in order to consider:
+CAR will consult with the Division Dean and any other applicable parties (ex: Lead Faculty) for the specific degree program in order to consider:

 - Essential elements of the degree being sought and the performance outcomes expected as a result of receiving that degree, in relation to the course in question (e.g., if the student is obtaining a nursing degree and is expected to compute medication dosages, s/he must be able to demonstrate that competency through coursework/fieldwork); and